 - A microcontroller will act as a CPU of your embedded system.
 It has RAM, ROM and some other peripherals such as timers, counters etc.

-- Most commonly used microcontrollers are Arduino, pic microcontroller, 8051 microcontroller etc.
+- Most commonly used microcontrollers are Arduino, PIC Microcontroller or 8051 Microcontroller etc.

 - Depending upon the application, first choose a microcontroller.
 It depends on the hardware that you want to connect with.
 Also the software requirements should be kept in kind while choosing microcontroller.